 Washington Square, the Mews, McDougal Street, Greenwich Avenue, West 8th Street, Hudson Street, Hudson River Park

 The West Village is home to real New Yorkers and is often depicted in films.
 The West Village is affluent with quiet streets in comparison to the activity of the East Village.
 We’ll meander through the winding streets of the Village, taking in the unpredictable, spontaneous people and events who create the unique ambience in Washington Square.
-Washington Square Mews is a private street of the very rich with cobble paving stones and interior gardens.
+Washington Square Mews is a rich, quiet, private street of unique, converted carriage houses.
 Just beyond the gates of the Mews is the site of the 1911 Triangle Shirt Waist Company fire in which many, young, immigrant, Italian and Jewish women died.
 McDougal Street is home to several small jazz clubs.
 Bleecker Street, Greenwich Avenue and West 8th Streets form the commercial heart of the West Village.
 The many, small, unusual boutiques along these streets are perfect for window shopping.
 Stonewall Place is the site of the June 28, 1969 riots which sparked the gay rights revolution.
 As we walk toward the Hudson River Park, we will do some more window shopping along Hudson Street , making sure that we pass by the Magnolia Bakery (401 Bleecker Street ) made famous by the TV show, Sex and the City.

 The area South of Houston Street - and north of Canal Street - received the acronym, SoHo, as a marketing gimmick of realtors.

 By the 1960's, the area's commercial activity had declined, leaving abandoned lofts and warehouses in historic 19th century cast-iron buildings.
 Artists took avantage of bargain-basement rents and dirt-cheap real estate values to establish live-in studios in the district.